Nino Cesarini

-Antonio Cesarini (30 September 1889 – 24 October 1943), better known by the diminutive name Nino, was a model for several artists, such as the photographer Wilhelm von Plüschow, painters Paul Hoecker and Umberto Brunelleschi and sculptor Francesco Jerace during his youth.
+Antonio Cesarini (Rome, Italy, 30 September 1889 – 24 October 1943), better known by the diminutive name Nino, was a model for several artists, such as the photographer Wilhelm von Plüschow, painters Paul Hoecker and Umberto Brunelleschi and sculptor Francesco Jerace during his youth.
 In his adulthood he modelled for Vincenzo Gemito, who presented him as a prototype of homoerotic masculine beauty.
 He was also known for his relationship with Baron Jacques d'Adelswärd-Fersen.
 His life was novelized by the French writer Roger Peyrefitte in his work The Exile of Capri (L'exilé de Capri) in 1959.